soumendrak/hashnode/clfw2jbfz0568jtnvghl9gqbe.md

         3. Generation 2: Objects that survived two or more garbage collections

-    * The `gc.set_threshold()` function allows you to set the limits, or thresholds, for each generation.
+    * The `gc.set_threshold()` function allows you to set each generation's limits or thresholds.
 These thresholds determine when garbage collection should be triggered.

         * threshold0: Controls when garbage collection starts.
-If the difference between the number of objects created and the number of objects deleted exceeds this threshold, garbage collection begins.
+Garbage collection begins if the difference between the number of objects created and the number of objects deleted exceeds this threshold.
 If you set threshold0 to zero, garbage collection is disabled.

-        * threshold1: Controls how many times generation 0 should be examined before examining generation 1.
-If generation 0 has been examined more times than threshold1 since the last time generation 1 was examined, then generation 1 will be examined as well.
+        * threshold1: Controls how often generation 0 should be examined before examining generation 1.
+If generation 0 has been examined more times than threshold1 since the last time generation 1 was examined, then generation 1 will also be examined.

-        * threshold2: Controls how many times generation 1 should be examined before examining generation 2.
-If generation 1 has been examined more times than threshold2 since the last time generation 2 was examined, then generation 2 will be examined as well.
+        * threshold2: Controls how often generation 1 should be examined before examining generation 2.
+If generation 1 has been examined more times than threshold2 since the last time generation 2 was examined, then generation 2 will also be examined.

     * By adjusting these thresholds, you can control the frequency of garbage collection in your Python application, which can help optimize memory management and improve performance.